nadia-mm/star-wars-repository/README.md

 # Star Wars App

 Customer can browse the Star Wars character, starships, planets and films.
+The live demo is [here](https://codesandbox.io/s/broken-meadow-4rczo).

 ## How to use it